Lead Proponent: Lignol Innovations Ltd.

 The technology developed is being considered for integration into a number of the early-stage projects being developed by Lignol and its partners.
 Further work beyond the laboratory scale is needed prior to full commercialization.

-Please contact the ecoENERGY program to obtain a copy of Lignol Innovations Completion Report.
+Please contact the ecoENERGY program to obtain a copy of the Lignol Innovations Completion Report.